SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

         print(e)
 ```

 The `_FaceRecognition` callback is triggered any time a face recognition event occurs (when Misty finds your name on the list, or after face training).
-When we receive `FaceRecognition` data, we can check to see who was recognized by accessing the `"label"` field.
+When we receive `FaceRecognition` data, we can check to see who was recognized by accessing the `label` field.
 After checking to make sure that the name isn’t invalid, we print a greeting and unregister from all events.

 ```python
 def _FaceRecognition(data):